2013 Depsang standoff: Resolution

 The Indian government protested diplomatically, asking the Chinese to withdraw their military and to recognise the status quo that existed before the incident.
 The Chinese responded by publicly denying that there was any border issue, stating that their forces did not cross what they perceived the LAC to be.

+On April 27, Prime Minister Manmohan Singh told that, "We do have a plan.
+We do not want to accentuate the situation.
+We do believe that it is possible to resolve this problem.
+It is a localised problem.
+I think the talks are going on."
 India opted not to take military action and pressed on with a long-planned visit to China by its foreign minister, Salman Khurshid.
 Within the Indian Parliament, the government was heavily criticised by the opposition for its handling of the incident who compared it to India's defeat in the 1962 Sino-Indian War.
 On 3 May, shortly before the dispute was resolved, the Indian parliament was adjourned after opposition members became disruptive, shouting "get China out, save the country".
 The negotiations lasted nearly twenty days, during which the Chinese military increased their presence in the region.
-To resolve the issue, India agreed to a Chinese demand to demolish some live-in bunkers in the Chumar sector, 250 km to the south, and refrain from buildig more bunkers.
+To resolve the issue, India agreed to a Chinese demand to demolish some live-in bunkers in the Chumar sector, 250 km to the south, and refrain from building more bunkers which the Chinese perceived as threatening.
 Other Chinese demands included the demolition of Indian listening and observation posts built along the border, and an end to the undocumented passage of nomadic shepherds into the Chinese side, but it was not clear to what degree India agreed to these demands.
 Following the resolution of the dispute, the Chinese military withdrew.
 The standoff ended on 5 May.

+The Chinese military in July 2014 acknowledged the incursion at the Depsang Valley in Ladakh region and said that such incidents occurred due to differing perceptions of the Line of Actual Control.